 The regulation also limits liquidity inflows to 75% of liquidity outflows to ensure that banks don't rely only on expected inflows to meet their outflows and instead hold a minimum amount of liquid assets equal to 25% of outflows.

 Net stable funding ratio

-To address longer term funding issues, the Commission will have to submit by 31 December 2016 a legislative proposal3 aimed at ensuring that institutions use stable sources of funding.
+To address longer term funding issues, the Commission would submit by 31 December 2016 a legislative proposal4 aimed at ensuring that institutions use stable sources of funding.